 If you don’t have time for a whole boat tour, but you want some great photos of the Bay of Kotor, consider checking out the great views we got from this hike over the Old Town, or this cool walking on water photo shoot we did.

 By the way, this article contains affiliate links.
 If you click on one and make a purchase, we will earn a small commission at no extra cost to you.
 These commissions help support our travels and this website.
-If you’re interested in our progress monetizing this travel blog, check out our monthly report, Operation Digital Nomad.

 What is Our Lady of the Rocks?

 If you’ve been looking up pictures of the Bay of Kotor but haven’t researched thoroughly yet, you probably know Our Lady of the Rocks as “that church on an island.”